Jaymon/.vim/README.md

 https://github.com/EvanDotPro/vim-php-syntax-check
 http://www.vim.org/scripts/script.php?script_id=2874

 ### comments

 http://www.vim.org/scripts/script.php?script_id=1528

+I replaced this with my commentify plugin.

 ### PHP Doc

-I am not doing a lot of php right now, and when I did, I hardly ever used this plugin since it wasn't as flexible as I would've liked and so I spent a lot of time deleting things it put it
+I am not doing a lot of php right now, and when I did, I hardly ever used this plugin since it wasn't as flexible as I would've liked and so I spent a lot of time deleting things it put in

 https://github.com/sumpygump/php-documentor-vim
 via: http://stackoverflow.com/questions/7603446/vim-insert-phpdoc-automatically